Fred Parker's blind snake

 Fred Parker's blindsnake (Gerrhopilus fredparkeri) is a species of snake in the family Gerrhopilidae.
+The species is native to New Guinea.

 Etymology

 The specific name, fredparkeri, is in honor of Australian naturalist Frederick Stanley "Fred" Parker (born 1941).

 Geographic range

-It is endemic to New Guinea and only known from the Central Province and National Capital District, Papua New Guinea.
+G. fredparkeri is endemic to New Guinea and only known from the Central Province and National Capital District, Papua New Guinea.

+Habitat

+The holotype of G. fredparkeri was collected in a compost pile in an urban garden at an altitude of about 50 m.

+Description

+G. fredparkeri has a rounded snout, and it has 16 longitudinal scale rows.